Skip to main content

 I would much rather watch the news only on rare occasions.
 This is because of two reasons.

 To begin with, spending too much time watching the evening news makes me really uneasy.
-For example, if I hear about a new battle or tragedy every day of the week, I become melancholic and so, find it difficult to function in my day-to-day life.
+For example, if I hear about a new battle or tragedy every day of the week, I become melancholic and find it difficult to function in my day-to-day life.

 Second, I believe that daily news viewing is a waste of time.
 For example, if I watch a news program for an hour daily, I will simply not have enough time to accomplish other things.
 For instance, ever since I quit watching the evening news, I find that I have more time to complete all of my school tasks.

-Agree or Disagree
+TOEFL Independent Speaking questions – Agree or Disagree

 I believe that allowing children to help with home duties as soon as they are old enough is a fantastic concept.

 First and foremost, this may teach youngsters some really useful skills that will serve them well later in life.
 When I was a youngster, for example, I was in charge of making breakfast for my younger brother every day before we went to school.
-This experience served me well later in my life when I moved away to university.
+This experience served me well later in my life when I moved away for university.
 There, I was able to prepare my own healthy meals instead of depending on fast food joints like my peers.

 Secondly, when parents and children work together on domestic duties, they get an opportunity to bond.
 They can converse while doing tasks like washing dishes or making food, and the kids may open up about what’s happening in their life.